 Ideas on failure split people into opposing camps.
 Camp One primarily subscribes to the idea that failure is ghastly, in all its varied forms.
 Camp Two finds value in the lessons learned from failure.
 I reside in Camp Two.
 I believe that failure is oddly spectacular because failure has the potential to elevate us.
 For example, our failures often reveal important lessons that facilitate the development of higher level insights.
 Perseverance after failure allows us to utilize these higher level insights in ways that can benefit ourselves and others.

 I believe that failure is oddly spectacular because failure has the potential to elevate us.

 While having a recent conversation about the importance of perseverance, lines from the poem Do Not Go Gentle into That Good Night, by Dylan Thomas, came to mind.
-Maybe you studied this poem in an academic setting.
-Maybe your first exposure to this poem occurred while watching the movies Back to School or Interstellar.
+You might have studied this poem in an academic setting.
+Or, perhaps your first exposure to this poem occurred while watching the movies Back to School or Interstellar.
 Or, maybe you have never even heard of this poem.
 (Click here if you would like to read the poem for the first time, or as a refresher.)

 In this poem, Thomas reminds us that no one escapes death: the “wise,” the “good,” the “wild,” or the “grave.”
 This poem can be analyzed on a deeper literary and philosophical level, but my focus, for this post, is centered on the idea that we should not wait until we are dying to, “…rage, rage against the dying of the light…” (Thomas).
 Rather, we should “…rage, rage against the dying of the light…” every day we are living.